scilus/scil-documentation/source/arriving/welcome.rst

 Important rooms and places
 """"""""""""""""""""""""""
-Chantal Proulx, Lynn Lebrun, Marie-Pier Côté and generally the Faculty’s offices are important and you should know where they are.
+Chantal Proulx, Marie-Pier Côté and generally the `Faculty’s offices <https://www.usherbrooke.ca/informatique/nous-joindre/personnel>`_ are important and you should know where they are.
 Ask someone in the lab or Maxime to guide you.

 Subscriptions
 """""""""""""